-Next, measure areas that will allow for the tank.
-Remember to keep in mind that you will need sufficient space or access to the tank for cleaning/maintenance and to take into consideration where your electrical outlets are.
+Next, measure the amount of area that you have for the tank.
+Remember to keep in mind that you will need sufficient space or access to the tank for cleaning and maintenance and you will need to take into consideration where your electrical outlets are.

-Second, you will want to shop around for a tank, lighting and what type of stand you want to display your aquarium on.
+Second, you will want to shop around for a tank, lighting, and the type of stand you will use to display your aquarium.
 Take your measurement notes with you and look for something that will fit what you have the space for.
-Don't make your decision at the first store you come to.
-Check several stores to see what they have to offer, tank and price wise, before making the final decision.
-Generally speaking, saltwater fish do much better in a larger tank, say 55 gal. or so.
-The "norm" for a 55-gallon tank is about four feet wide by about 16'' deep.
+Do not make your decision at the first store you come to.
+Check several stores to see what they have to offer, both tank and price-wise, before making a final decision.
+Generally speaking, saltwater fish do much better in larger tanks, at least 55 gallons or so.
+The normal measurements for a 55-gallon tank are about 4-feet wide by 16-inches deep.

-If you prefer to shop by the Internet, you'll find Top 1 to 50 Gallon Aquariums and Top Mini/Nano Aquarium Kits a good place to start.
+If you prefer to shop online, you will find resources with information on the top 1- to 50-gallon aquariums and top mini/nano aquarium kits as a good place to start.
 There are a number of new and innovative aquarium designs on the market.
 There are corner tanks, coffee table tanks, and hexagon tanks.
-I even saw a series of tanks that were connected by acrylic tubes that allowed the fish to swim from one tank to another, sort of like the gerbil mazes that you see in pet shops.
-Some people even install their tanks "inside" the wall.
-Impressive, but make sure that you really want to make the long-term commitment before you start making structural changes to your home.
+There is even a series of tanks that are connected by acrylic tubes that allow the fish to swim from one tank to another that looks like gerbil mazes that you see in pet shops.
+Some people even install their tanks inside the wall.
+These in-wall tanks are impressive, but make sure that you really want to make the long-term commitment before you start making structural changes to your home.

 Aquariums today are being constructed with one of two basic materials: Glass or acrylic.
-Acrylics are stronger, but the surface has a tendency to scratch if you are not careful.
+Acrylic is stronger, but the surface has a tendency to scratch if you are not careful.
 Glass is less expensive, but it is more prone to breakage and cracking as well as being much heavier.
-If you are one of a number of the consummate "Do It Yourselfers", (so are we) we will be covering construction of DIY Glass Tanks in a future column.
+If you fancy yourself as a Do-It-Yourselfer, you can even make your own DIY glass tank.